therealyo/northwind2/README.md

-## repository for northwind traders api written using 5 different ORMs:
-- typeorm
-- drizzle
-- prisma
-- knex
-- kysely

-Implementations are in related branches
+## Opinion on new version of drizzle:
+- Better schema declaration and connection.
+- Still lack of group by
+- can't self join table, need to run raw query.
+- raw queries now look like in kysely, more readable